 7) For direct marketing purposes (based on your consent).

-PROCESSED PERSONAL DATA
+PERSONAL DATA PROCESSED

-JSC Autosigma processes following collected personal data:
+UAB Autosigma processes the following collected personal data:

 2) IP address, website browsing history and date;

-1) To ensure functionality of the website,
+1) To ensure the functionality of the website;

 The following cookies may be used on the website: